kd0kfo/servertools/README.md

 This code embeds Python in the BOINC validation and assimilation programs, which are written in C. To do this, the development package of Python is required.
 This may be obtained from your OS distribution repositories, i.e. yum or apt-get, or from the Python website, http://www.python.org.
 Currently, this code has only been used with Python 2.7.

 C code is linked against the BOINC API.
 Server tools development attempts to follow the development version of BOINC.
 The most recent tested BOINC source commit is "8c5e6f9daf1", which was tested on a CentOS 6.5 machine using Vagrant (see Testing).
+The head of the master branch of the mirror, https://github.com/kd0kfo/boinc, is kept at the last tested commit, i.e. that BOINC mirror is not updated unless it is tested with server tools.

 Build Status
 ------------